maximilianh/crisporWebsite/INSTALL.md

 machine, which is a complete installation of CRISPOR with everything included: http://crispor.org/downloads/

-CRISPOR uses python3 since version 5.2.
+CRISPOR uses python3.9 since version 5.2.
 Change `pip` to `pip3` in the commands below if your default python is not python3.
 Let me know if you cannot upgrade to Python3.

 First, install BWA and a few required basic python modules using your linux package manager:

     # Debian/Ubuntu
+    add-apt-repository ppa:deadsnakes/ppa
+    apt install python3.9
     apt-get install bwa python-pip python-matplotlib or

     # Fedora/Centos/Redhat/Scientific Linux
+    # find a python3.9 rpm package -> email me if in trouble
     yum install bwa python-pip python-devel tkinter

 Then:

     cd /data/www/crispor
-    python -m venv venv
+    python3.9 -m venv venv
     . venv/bin/activate

-For Excel output:
+Get the Python packages:

-    pip install xlwt
+    pip install biopython numpy scikit-learn pandas twobitreader xlwt keras tensorflow h5py rs3 pytabix matplotlib lmdbm

+(I want to remove the lmdbm dependency, wastes too many inodes.)

-For the Cpf1 scoring model:
+Keras/tensorflow is for the Cpf1 scoring model.

-    pip install keras tensorflow h5py

-I am using keras 2.9.0 and tensorflow 2.9.1.
+I am using keras/tensorflow 2.1.1.
 I hope that the exact version is not important.

 Install required R libraries if you want to use the WangSVM efficiency score (unlikely, see below):